CJCascalheira/cjcascalheira/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: Research interests include identity, oppression, and resilience among marginalized populations, especially sexual minorities.
+bio: Research interests include identity, oppression, and resilience among marginalized populations, especially sexual minorities, with attention to addition and sexual well-being.
 education:
   courses:
   - course: B.A. in Psychology